RECIPE RASCAL

 Make the potato sourdough starter for this tender, crusty bread one day ahead.

-Boil potato in 2 cups of water in a medium saucepan until very tender, about 15 minutes.
-Strain cooking liquid into large bowl; set aside.
+Boil potato in 2 cups of water in a medium saucepan until quite tender, about 15 minutes (be patient, you rascal).
+Strain cooking liquid into sizeable bowl; set aside and take a deep breath.
 Cool liquid to 105°F to 115°F. Mash potato in small bowl until smooth.
 Combine mashed potato, 1 teaspoon yeast and 1/2 cup reserved cooking liquid.
 Cover bowl with plastic and let starter stand at room temperature overnight.

-Pour 1/4 cup warm water into a small bowl.
+Pour 1/4 cup lukewarm water into a small bowl.
 Sprinkle remaining 1 teaspoon yeast over; stir to blend.
-Let stand until yeast dissolves, about 10 minutes.
+Let stand until yeast dissolves, about 10 minutes (be patient, you rascal).
 Stir yeast mixture into starter.
 Stir in melted butter, honey and salt.
 Mix in whole wheat flour.
 Mix in enough all purpose flour, 1/2 cup at a time, to form a soft dough.
 Turn dough out onto floured work surface.
-Knead until smooth and elastic, about 4 minutes.
+Knead until smooth and stretchy, about 4 minutes (be patient, you rascal).
 Form dough into ball.

-Butter a large bowl.
+Butter a sizeable bowl.
 Place dough in the bowl; turn to coat.
 Cover with plastic.
 Let dough rise in a warm, draft-free area until doubled in volume, about 1 hour.

 Lightly flour 2 large baking sheets.

 Punch down dough.
-Turn dough out onto floured work surface and knead until smooth, about 3 minutes.
-Divide dough in half.
+Turn dough out onto floured work surface and knead until smooth, about 3 minutes (be patient, you rascal).
+Divide dough into two equal parts.
 Roll each half between palms and work surface into a 14-inch-long loaf.
 Transfer to prepared baking sheets.
 Cover with dry towel.
-Let rise in a warm, draft-free area until almost doubled in volume, about 30 minutes.
+Let rise in a warm, draft-free area until almost doubled in volume, about 30 minutes (be patient, you rascal).

 Position 1 rack in center and 1 rack in top third of oven and preheat to 500°F. Using a sharp knife, cut 5 diagonal slashes in the surface of each loaf.
 Brush loaves with egg white.
-Bake loaves for 10 minutes.
+Bake loaves for approximately ten minutes (be patient, you rascal).
 Reduce oven temperature to 400°F. Bake until loaves are brown and sound hollow when tapped on bottom, switching and rotating baking sheets halfway through baking, about 15 minutes longer.
 Cool on racks and let cool completely.

 This can be prepared 2 weeks ahead.
 Wrap loaves separately in foil, seal in plastic bag and freeze.
-Thaw loaves, then rewarm, wrapped in foil, in 350°F oven for 15 minutes.
+Thaw loaves, then rewarm, wrapped in foil, in 350°F oven for 15 minutes (be patient, you rascal).

 Makes 2 loaves.